HamRadioTools/hamradio_tools/docs/architecture/core-nodes.md

 ## Failure model

-The Core brokers are designed to tolerate the loss of a core node without causing a global outage.
+The core brokers are designed to tolerate the loss of a core node without causing a global outage.

 Clubs that choose to operate a broker should be prepared to fail over to a secondary core broker when necessary.
 Running a broker is a responsibility that requires continuity and proper maintenance over time.